 We do give out maps of the trail but like the GPS these are for rough orientation only.
 Since the trail on the maps is based on a GPS-track that is not updated every year, the trail can be different.
 So, keep in mind: follow the trail markers and use common sense.

 The Garmin inReach is a satellite based tracker and communication device.
-It is mandatory for all ultra distances, i.e. 185 and 495 km.
+It is mandatory for both distances, i.e. 185 and 500 km.
 As with any technology, there are pros and cons.
 But overall the positive aspects are more than the negative ones.

 If the tracking function is active a Garmin inReach regularly sends its position via satellite.
+In our specific case it will be every 20 minutes.
 Thus we know where you are and so do friends and family back home.
 During the race a link to the map will be placed in a prominent position on our website.

 In addition the Garmin inReach allows you to inform us if you plan to rest between two checkpoints and if you need help.
 In case of an emergency you can also push the “SOS” button.
 The main reason we have the inReach is for the SOS function.
 The SOS message to us means there is an absolutely life threatening situation.
 This also means if there is no life threatening situation, IT CAN’T BE PUSHED!
 Please keep in mind that the cost for a 911 rescue operation can be enormous and it has to be paid by you or your insurance.
+Furthermore, you do not want to use up public resource that may be needed somewhere else when it is not absolutely necessary.
 Obviously, if life is at risk it just has to be done.
 But if you are lost, tired, exhausted or have any other problem that a good rest and common sense can solve, do not push that button.

-If it’s not an emergency and a good rest is of no help you can message us and ask for our help.
-It means that you do have a problem and want to end your race then and there.
+If it’s not an emergency and a good rest is of no help you can message us with pre-set message texts and/or type an individual text and ask for our help.
+You can do this if you have a problem and want to end your race then and there.
 But otherwise you are fine and will wait for us to come.

-You also need to message us if you plan to have a longer rest between two checkpoints.
+You also need to message (pre-set “I am bivying” message) us if you plan to have a longer rest between two checkpoints.
 That way we will know that your tracker is not moving but you are fine.

 Another con is that it’s technology and it does not always work.
 Usually this is due to not operating the device correctly.
 But it also may be technical failure.
 It means we don’t get a signal and people back home start to worry.
 In most cases race headquarter knows what’s going on, e.g. because we got in-/out times of a checkpoint or just recently had contact with the athlete.

 To sum it up, the safety that inReach brings to the race make it worth its while.
-The rental fee (tracking service, shipment and set-up included) is to be confirmed (probably around EUR 90.00 per unit).
+The rental fee (tracking service, shipment and set-up included) is EUR 80.00/unit for the 500 km and EUR 60.00/unit for the 185 km.
+Individual text messages going out are EUR 1.00/message.
+All rates include Swedish VAT.
+Messages being received are also EUR 1.00/message but this is paid by MLAU.

-If you bring your own inReach, there is a set-up fee of EUR 25.00 per unit.
-All athletes who bring their own inReach need to let us know by mid December at the latest.
+If you bring your own inReach, there is a set-up fee of EUR 25.00.
+All athletes who bring their own inReach need to let us know by end of December at the latest.
 If we have not heard from you we will assume you need a rental unit and we will order one for you.

 All athletes who bring their own inReach, please note that we will need some information from you and of course you need an active contract with Garmin.